tenox7/sng/README.md

 ## Devices

 I run SNG on Raspberry PI with [HyperPixel4](https://shop.pimoroni.com/products/hyperpixel-4?variant=12569485443155) display.
-This display is super crispy and sharp but doesn't use HDMI video.
-Instead has it's own driver, which is Raspbian only.
+This display is super crisp and sharp but doesn't use HDMI video.
+Instead has it's own driver, which is good, but works with Raspbian only.

 To auto start add this: